‘Yuri On Ice’ Season 2 Release Date Set For October? Yuri And Viktor Will Compete For The Gold

 Now, details about the comeback of Yuri on Ice have surfaced.
 According to Konbini, a member of the anime’s creative team has revealed that Season 2 is being planned for release in October this year.

-That’s some good news, considering that the first season premiered also in October last year.
-However, fans should not rejoice just yet – many complications may arise from this point until then, which could lead to Yuri on Ice Season 2’s delay.
+That’s some good news, considering that the first season also premiered in October last year.
+However, fans should not rejoice just yet as many complications may arise from this point until then, which could lead to Yuri on Ice Season 2’s delay.

 mitsurō kubo @kubo_3260 pic.twitter.com/gQX4ysGWkJ